iterative/dvc.org/content/docs/start/experiments.md

 </details>

 Once an experiment has been applied to the workspace, it is no different from reproducing the result without `dvc exp run`.
-Let's promote it to our regular pipeline by committing it in our Git branch:
+Let's make it persistent in our regular pipeline by committing it in our Git branch:

 ```dvc
 $ git add dvc.lock params.yaml prc.json roc.json scores.json
 $ git commit -a -m "Preserve best random forest experiment"
 ```

-> `dvc push` will push the above experiment to a remote once it has been
+> `dvc push` only uploads persistent experiments that have been committed to
-> promoted and committed to our Git branch.
-The other experiments will not be
+> Git.
+The other experiments will not be pushed to the remote.
+See
-> pushed to the remote.
-See `dvc exp push` and `dvc exp pull` for how to share
+> `dvc exp push` and `dvc exp pull` for how to share other experiments.
-> other experiments.

 ## Cleaning up